draxios/docs/for-establishing-it-ai-team.md

 3. **Insufficient Risk Management and Fraud Detection**:
     - **Reactive Risk Management**: Traditional risk management practices are often reactive rather than proactive.
 Without AI, it is challenging to analyze vast amounts of data in real-time to detect and mitigate risks promptly.
-    - **Increasing Complexity of Fraud**: Financial fraud is becoming more sophisticated, making it difficult for conventional systems to detect fraudulent activities.
-The absence of AI-powered fraud detection systems leaves firms vulnerable to financial crimes.
+    - **Increasing Complexity of Security**: Bad actors are becoming more sophisticated, making it difficult for conventional systems to detect dangerous and fraudulent activities.
+The absence of AI-powered fraud detection or security systems leaves the firm without a powerful tool in the security belt.

 4. **Limited Predictive Analytics and Insights**:
     - **Data Overload**: Financial firms generate and collect massive amounts of data.
 However, without AI, it is challenging to process and analyze this data effectively to derive actionable insights.
 This limitation hampers strategic decision-making and the ability to anticipate market trends and customer behavior.